thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_I:_Intro.desc.md

 **You Do:**

 1. Open up chrome.
-1. Open up the `storage` developer tools.
+1. Open up the `resources` developer tools.
 1. Navigate to [github.com](https://github.com).
 1. Click on the `Cookies` dropdown.
 1. Click on the `github.com` cookie.